Abinaya-rajaguru/dashboard/README.md

 Responsive Design: The table adjusts for different screen sizes, ensuring no horizontal scrolling on mobile devices, and all features remain accessible on smaller screens.

-Challenges : I have designed the frontend efficiently.
+CHALLENGES : I have designed the frontend efficiently.
 I am practicing more to get familier with the backend